 Specifically, for the maintenance department, it’s important that everyone is trained properly on the CMMS.
 It needs to be a tool they use, not a hassle they have to push past.
 If you’re currently in the market for a CMMS, make sure it’s easy to use and comes with good training and ongoing support.
 You can’t get buy-in on a new project from techs if the first thing you ask them to do is deal with a frustrating CMMS.

-Eight pillars of total productive maintenance
+What are the eight pillars of total productive maintenance?